mrets/Operating-Procedures/api-docs/getting-started.md

 ## What is required to use the M-RETS API?

-M-RETs requires that all API users be part of a registered organization with a General Account subscription in good standing.
+M-RETs requires that all API users be part of a registered organization with a General Subscription in good standing.

 ## How to get started

 To gain access to our API, we recommend the following steps:

-1. Request access to the M-RETS sandbox by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSebmAyf6cNc1GAcYASXcbU3vwHwHGG-jUNReQQdc0ii-k_Pwg/viewform).
+1. Users with a General Subscription can request access to the M-RETS sandbox by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSebmAyf6cNc1GAcYASXcbU3vwHwHGG-jUNReQQdc0ii-k_Pwg/viewform).
+If you are not a current M-RETS user or have a different subscription type, reach out to apisupport@mrets.org to learn more about our API and discuss next steps.
-2. We will create test organizations for your team to use and send you the credentials.
-You are free to generate new API keys and user’s access tokens.
+2. We create test organizations for your team to use and send you Sandbox credentials.
+You are free to generate new API keys and test out workflows.
 3. Find the documentation, libraries, code examples, and other resources that you need to make your first successful request.

 ## Resources